LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 received images.
 It returns the timestamp of the image, and an object containing the coordinates of the detected eyes.
-Here, the :meth:`~crappy.blocks.camera_processes.CameraProcess.finish` method is missing, because there is nothing to de-initialize.
+Here, the :meth:`~crappy.blocks.camera_processes.CameraProcess.finish` method is missing, because there is nothing to deinitialize.
 As described above, the :meth:`~crappy.blocks.camera_processes.CameraProcess.__init__` method only handles the given arguments, :meth:`~crappy.blocks.camera_processes.CameraProcess.init` makes the class